Mombach

-Mombach, with 13,875 inhabitants (Apr.
-2021), is a borough in the northwest corner of Mainz, Germany.
+Mombach, with 13,927 inhabitants (Febr.
+2025), is a borough in the northwest corner of Mainz, Germany.
 Mombach can be reached via Mainz-innenstadt (downtown) or Bundesautobahn 643.

 Location

 Mombach is located on the southern (left) bank of the river Rhine, flowing from east to west after converging with the Main.
 The Rhine is the northern border.
 Mombach lies in the Mainz basin below the Rheinhessen Plateau.

 Climate

 Like Rheinhessen, Mombach is protected by Hunsrück, Taunus, Odenwald and Donnersberg.

 The average yearly temperature of Mombach is 11.5 degrees Celsius (53 °F).
 The annual rainfall is below 500 liters per square meter (19.7 in) and comes near to a semi-arid to mediterranean climate.
 There are around 1,665 hours of sunshine per year.

 History

 In 2006 Mombach celebrated its 750-year jubilee.
 Mombach had been originally a location of farmers, mariners and fishermen.

 Prehistory to Middle Ages

 Archeological excavations prove that the site of Mombach had been already settled in prehistoric times.
 A flat hatchet dated to the early Bronze Age has been found in Mombach as well as many discoveries from Roman times.
 The formation of the locality happened most likely during the Frankish realm.
 The name Mombach is derived most likely from the Frankish name Muno (Munno).
 The 750-year jubilee dates back to a document of 1256 mentioning the city, but the locality is surely older.